Table Of Contents

 In this case, Amazon EKS calculates charges based on vCPU and memory you use from the moment you begin downloading the container image (Docker pull) until the Amazon EKS pod is terminated.

-AWS Fargate pricing is also pay-per-use, so there are no upfront charges here as well.
+AWS Fargate pricing is also pay-per-use, so there are no upfront charges.
 However, a one-minute minimum charge applies.
 Also, all charges are rounded up to the nearest second.

 Additional charges may also apply depending on other resources you use, such as data transfer and CloudWatch utilization charges.